E-delweiss/Food_Recognition/WarmingUp_with_MNIST/RoadMap.md

 What should this class do more than returning the loss ?
 So that loss fit well in my pipeline, I needed few things :
 * Treat tensor with shape (N,S,S,5)
 * Treat the N images as matrix operations.
 That way, I do not need to loop over the batch which improves the overall performances
-* Treat the presence or absence of an object with a mask
+* Treat the presence or absence of an object as a mask
 * Keep track of each loss (xy coordinates, wh sizes, confidence *with* object, confidence *without* object and classes)

 At the end, this leads to the following snippet of code :